chromium/chromium/docs/security/security-considerations-for-browser-ui.md

 between when the browser UI is shown and the call-to-action activates.
 For example, if the user must click a button to grant a permission, introduce a delay before the button becomes active once the permission prompt is shown.
+Chrome uses short and long delays in various UI:

-Three seconds is typically considered a delay that is long enough to let the user notice that some security-sensitive browser UI is showing without being too disruptive to the typical user experience.
+- For large security-sensitive browser surfaces like interstitials, three seconds is typically considered a delay that is long enough to let the user notice that the UI is showing without being too disruptive to the typical user experience.

+- For smaller UI surfaces such as dialog boxes, a shorter delay like 500ms can be more practical. [`InputEventActivationProtector`]( ui/views/input_event_activation_protector.h) is a helper class that ignores UI events that happen within 500ms of the sensitive UI being displayed.